 A brief history of technology, the business and IT

-Each technology wave brings with it new business and technology ideas and therefore a new story.
-At its start, mainframe technology went hand in hand with the rise of corporate divisions and functions.
-In that era the idea of information for competitive advantage expressed in a 1985 article from Michael Porter and Victor Millar.
-In the 1990’s client server technology and business process reengineering led to integration being behind the story of IT, recall Michael Hammer and other process centric guru’s.
-Cloud technology, we mentioned before, took center stage in the mid 2000’s thanks to Nicholas Car.
+The cycle of new business and technology waves repeats itself as it drives innovation and change.
+Mainframe technology went hand in hand with the rise of corporate divisions and functions supporting a story of information for competitive advantage expressed in a 1985 article from Michael Porter and Victor Millar.
+In the 1990’s, integration became the story based on client server technology and business process reengineering.
+IT became a service organization in the face of cost and quality issues.
+Lately, cloud and related technologies took center stage in the mid 2000’s raising the question “Does IT Matter?”

 Digital Transformation is Different

-It is time for a new story of IT and the CIO and for the story to be written in a new way.
+It is time for a new story of IT and the CIO written in a new way.